Considering International Travel with Children?

 Check the CDC website prior to booking.
 Find out what health issues, if any, are listed for the country to where you are traveling with kids.

-Bring any prescription medicines, take them in your carry on bag in their original containers, and check with your pharmacist to make sure there aren’t any issues traveling with that specific medicine.
+Medications: Bring any prescription medicines, take them in your carry on bag in their original containers, and check with your pharmacist to make sure there aren’t any issues traveling with that specific medicine.

 Make every attempt to stay healthy!
 Wash hands often, use hand sanitizer when necessary, stay hydrated, and try to stick to a healthy (ish) diet.